mohsinalimat/SYNQ-iOS/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
-The example project features an app that utilizes the features of the SDK.
+The example project features an app that utilizes the features of the SDK, and this shows how parts of the SDK are to be used.

 ## Installation